 MBA, B Bus, FAICD, FAHRI, FAMI

-Ms Cannon is the Chair of Credit Union SA, the Leaders Institute of SA Inc. and SATAC Ltd (SA and NT Tertiary Admissions Centre).
-She is also a Director of Hood Sweeney Pty Ltd and Bizbuild Pty Ltd, a management consulting business, as well as a member of the Australian Institute of Company Directors State Council.
+Ms Cannon is the Chair of the Leaders Institute of SA Inc. and SATAC Ltd (SA and NT Tertiary Admissions Centre).
+She is also a Director of Hood Sweeney Pty Ltd and Bizbuild Pty Ltd, a management consulting business, as well as a governance facilitator of the Australian Institute of Company Directors State Council.

 Ms Cannon's past positions include Trustee of the South Australian Country Arts Trust, SA President of the Australian Human Resources Institute, Member of University of SA Division of Business Advisory Council, Department of Education and Children's Services Voices of Women Board, Information Economy Advisory Board, BreastScreen SA Advisory Committee, BreastScreen SA Ministerial Review Steering Committee; Director of Queensland Arts Council, Vice President of Adelaide College of TAFE and SA Representative for Breast Cancer Network Australia.